BrigitaCarolina/IF4044-Tugas-Besar-Big-Data/README.md

 Similar to running models, replace `<model_1_name>`, `<model_2_name>`, etc. with the names of the dbt models you want to test.
 This will execute the tests defined in the `dbt/tests` directory.
 You can also run all tests by omitting the `--select` option.

+If relationships test error with `Runtime Error[TABLE_OR_VIEW_NOT_FOUND]` are encountered, it may be due to the indirect models not being run yet.
+You can skip indirect selection by adding `--indirect-selection=cautious` to the command.

 ---

 ## Generating TPC-H CSV Data